guettli/programming-guidelines/README.md

 complex.
 The "return" simplifies the code.
 For me, the second version is much easier to read.

+Please tell me, if you know a tool which can detect and maybe fix missing early returns for Python code.

-For Python there exists a "complexity checker": [radon](https://pypi.org/project/radon/).
+For Python there exists a "complexity checker": [radon](https://pypi.org/project/radon/), but AFAIK it can't be used to detect missing early-returns.

 ### Source code vs generated code